Betting and Gaming Council announce full advertising ban during COVID-19

 BGC Chief Executive Michael Dugher calls for others to do the same, stating; "I hope now that other major gambling operators like the National Lottery follow our lead."

-Current betting and gaming advertising slots will be replaced by safer gambling messages, donated to charities or removed completely from scheduled broadcast where possible.
+Current betting and gaming advertising real money slots will be replaced by safer gambling messages, donated to charities or removed completely from scheduled broadcast where possible.

 Dugher also said: “From day one of this crisis we have sought to protect customers potentially at risk, including announcing stepping up safer gambling measures as part of our ten pledges for COVID-19 in March.
 This latest move by the regulated industry further underlines our commitment to safer betting and gaming with many people cut off and feeling anxious."